Carefully taught – Song for a Sunday

 I first heard the song “You’ve Got to Be Carefully Taught” in an anti-discrimination Public Service Announcement, maybe in the early 1970s.
-I didn’t know at the time that it came from a musical—South Pacific, with lyrics by Oscar Hammerstein II, music by Richard Rodgers.
+I didn’t know at the time that it came from a musical—South Pacific, with lyrics by Oscar Hammerstein II and music by Richard Rodgers.
 It’s a pretty straightforward denunciation of prejudice, couched in the then-unremarkable white privilege of the writers.

 The song denounces those who are afraid of “people whose skin is a different shade” or—this is the one that kills me—”oddly made” eyes.
 Well it was 1949, after all, and the world was made and run by and for white people, even if the musical was set in Polynesia.